brunobaudry/moodle-local_deepler/README.md

 #### Unsupported

-Language that are not suppoted by ©Deepl are checked at each session so if your Moodle instance have unsupported languages, you will not be able to select it.
+Language that are not suppoted by ©DeepL are checked at each session so if your Moodle instance have unsupported languages, you will not be able to select it.

 ### Header